Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although it has a spicy taste, green mustard does not retain its spicy taste as long as chili, but the flavor will gradually travel from the mouth to the nose and quickly disappear.

-Green mustard is the optimal choice when used with raw seafood dishes.
-However, you should only use a moderate amount to avoid losing the flavor of the dish.
+Mustard greens are a great choice when paired with raw seafood.
+However, be careful to use just the right amount to avoid overpowering the flavor of the dish.

-Yellow mustard can be flexibly combined in many different dishes, most suitable when eaten with meat.
-Mustard can be added to sandwiches, hotdogs, grilled dishes, especially suitable when eaten with strong-smelling meats such as lamb, goat meat...
+Yellow mustard can be combined flexibly in many different dishes, most suitable when eaten with meat.
+Mustard can be added to sandwiches, hotdogs, grilled dishes, especially suitable when eaten with strong-smelling meats such as lamb, goat...

 How to consume mustard

-You can consume mustard daily, with the recommended dosage being 2 to 3 servings, equivalent to 160 to 240 g per day.
+You can consume mustard daily, with the recommended dosage being 2 to 3 servings, which is equivalent to 160 to 240 g per day.

 Source: https://kinhtedothi.vn/nhung-loi-ich-bat-ngo-cua-mu-tat-ma-khong-phai-ai-cung-biet.html